SlothyKernel1314/pip_boy_ok_200/README.md

 In particular, the CSS positioning is open to criticism, and must therefore be viewed with a critical eye.

+## Licence

+This project is licensed under the GPL-3.0 License.
+You can freely fork this project, study it, modify it, etc. If you want to publish your own fork, you must publish the source code of this one, under the same GPL-3.0 License.

+Crediting the original author of the project (me) is not formally required, but it would obviously make me happy. :)

 <p align="center">

   <img src="https://raw.githubusercontent.com/IAmTerror/pip_boy_ok_200/master/img/fallout_vault_boy_readme.png?token=AHXXFAL3ZXIPDULYUOTL73DALMTW4" />